 Toast bread to your liking.
 The darker the better for me.

-Top each slice with one tub avocado mash, 1/4 cup cottage cheese, 1 tbsp pumpkin seeds, pinch of red pepper flakes, salt and pepper.
+Top each slice with one tub avocado mash, 1/4 cup cottage cheese, 1 tbsp pumpkin seeds, 1/2 tsp EBTBS, pinch of red pepper flakes, dash of garlic powder, salt and pepper.

 Drizzle with 1 tsp avocado oil.
 Enjoy!